Communications Cloud offers two types of file attachment methods:

 Q: Are there any restrictions on the size of attachments?

 A: Yes.
-Attachments are limited to 1 MB total per bulletin.
+When using Attached Files, attachments are limited to 1 MB total per bulletin.
 You can add as many attachments as you would like to the bulletin as long as they do not cumulatively exceed the 1 MB total.

 Q: Are attachments sent to wireless or digest subscribers?

 A: No, attached files are not available to wireless recipients, digest recipients, or RSS feeds.
 However, digest recipients and RSS feeds will include the list of linked files, regardless if they were originally linked or attached to the bulletin.
 For example, if a bulletin includes one attached file and one linked file, both will display as linked files in digested emails.
 Additionally, if the subscribers were sent a link to a bulletin landing page, that landing page will also include all file attachments for the sent bulletin.